sendgrid/smtpapi-php/CONTRIBUTING.md

 Note: DO NOT include your credentials in ANY code examples, descriptions, or media you make public.

 A software bug is a demonstrable issue in the code base.
-In order for us to diagnose the issue and respond as quickly as possible, please add as much detail as possible into your bug report.
+For us to diagnose the issue and respond as quickly as possible, please add as much detail as possible into your bug report.

 Before you decide to create a new issue, please try the following:

-1. Check the Github issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
+1. Check the Github issues tab if the identified issue has already been reported.
+If so, please add a +1 to the existing post.
-2. Update to the latest version of this code and check if issue has already been fixed
+2. Update to the latest version of this code and check if issue has already been fixed.
-3. Copy and fill in the Bug Report Template we have provided below
+3. Copy and fill in the Bug Report Template we have provided below.

 ### Please use our Bug Report Template